Level E: Manga

-Written and illustrated by Yoshihiro Togashi, Level E was serialized in Shueisha's shōnen manga magazine Weekly Shōnen Jump from October 2, 1995, to January 15, 1997.
+Written and illustrated by Yoshihiro Togashi, Level E was serialized monthly in Shueisha's shōnen manga magazine Weekly Shōnen Jump from October 2, 1995, to January 15, 1997.
 A total of sixteen chapters were collected into three volumes tankōbon.
 The first was released on March 4, 1996, the second on October 3, 1996, and the third on May 1, 1997.
 In addition, Level E was re-released as part of the Shueisha Jump Remix series of magazine-style books, with two volumes being released in 2009.
 It was also re-published by Shueisha into two bunkoban volumes released on September 17, and October 15, 2010.
 Level E has been translated into Chinese, serialized in the magazine Formosa Youth, and released in volume format by Tong Li Publishing in the Republic of China (Taiwan).
 It was also published in Brazil by Editora JBC, in France by Kazé, and Spain by Planeta DeAgostini Comics.